 Citizens Police Academy

-The Park Ridge Police Department (PRPD) is beginning its sixth Citizen’s Police Academy (CPA) class.
-Held twice a year, generally in the Spring and again in the Fall, the 10-week long CPA class introduces participants to a variety of topics including: the officer testing/hiring/training process, multi-jurisdictional resources, PRPD Traffic Unit, DUI enforcement, traffic stops, computer crime, identity theft, PRPD Investigations Division, use of force, firearms training, evidence processing, and the PRPD Major Crash Unit.
-In addition, a special guest speaker from the Cook County States Attorney Office and a local, nationally known forensic dentist provide additional information and insight.
+The Park Ridge Police Department (PRPD) hosts the Citizens Police Academy (CPA) class yearly.
+The 10-week long CPA class introduces participants to a variety of topics including: the officer testing/hiring/training process, multi-jurisdictional resources, PRPD Traffic Unit, DUI Enforcement, traffic stops, computer crime, identity theft, PRPD Investigations Division, use of force, firearms training, evidence processing and the PRPD Major Crash Unit.
+In addition, a special guest speaker from the Cook County States Attorney's office and a local K9 officer demonstration provide additional information and insight.

 The Park Ridge Police Department supports the concept that communication and education has been most effective in gaining understanding and support from the community.
 Through implementation of the Citizen Police Academy, our department hopes to offer citizens new insights into how police officers perform their duties, as well as how the department services the community.

 In 1977, the Devon & Cornwall Constabulary, Middlemoor, Exetor in England established the first "Police Night School".
 The pilot course indicated that a ten-week course was sufficient to meet the basic information requirement.
 This initial group quickly developed friendships, which enhanced discussion, and it became apparent in the early stages of the course that the most informed members of the public were actually unaware of the complexities of police work.

 In 1985, the first Citizen Police Academy in the United States was established in Florida, by the Orlando Police Department.
 The well-publicized Academy was such an instantaneous success, it led to the formation of academies throughout the United States.